Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

    See the :ref:`Coverage Report<coverage>` section for more details.

+10. Ensure that system and IDE dependent files, like those in :code:`.idea` folders for PyCharm and :code:`.vscode` folders for VS Code are not committed by updating the :code:`.gitignore` file.

-10. Commit your changes and publish your branch to GitHub:
+11. Commit your changes and publish your branch to GitHub:

    .. code-block:: bash